Superconductivity-enhanced spin pumping: Role of Andreev resonances

-In the context of superconducting spintronics, combining an s-wave superconducting order, favoring electrons to form a singlet state, with a ferromagnetic order, favoring spin alignment, leads to a powerful enhancement or reduction of angular momentum transfer \cite{Linder,Beasley}.
-The angular momentum transfer, as a central effect in spintronics, is greatly modified on account of two major underlying causes: the itinerant spin-polarized quasiparticles (QPs) with long spin-coherence lengths \cite{Fog,Eschrig2} or the creation of spin-triplet Cooper pairs \cite{Yaroslav2,Bergeret,Eschrig1} induced at highly spin-active regions or complex magnetic multilayers \cite{Vezin}.
+In the context of superconducting spintronics, combining an $s$-wave superconducting order, favoring electrons to form a singlet state, with a ferromagnetic order, favoring spin alignment, leads to a powerful enhancement or reduction of angular momentum transfer \cite{Linder,Beasley}.
+The angular momentum transfer, as a central effect in spintronics, is greatly modified on account of two major underlying causes: the itinerant spin-polarized quasiparticles (QPs) with long spin-coherence lengths \cite{Fog,Eschrig2} and the creation of spin-triplet Cooper pairs \cite{Yaroslav2,Bergeret,Eschrig1} induced at highly spin-active regions or complex magnetic multilayers \cite{Vezin}.
 Here, the spin pumping in an $\text{S}|\text{N}|\text{FI}$ hybrid structure, however, is an interplay between spin-polarized QPs and spin-triplet Cooper pairs, which are dynamically generated by the excited FI \cite{Yaroslav3,SM}.
 The subgap ABSs accommodate the spin-polarized QPs and spin-triplet Cooper pairs that for a sufficiently thin S layer can tunnel across and contribute to the spin current.
-To collect the spin current we have placed a spin reservoir $\text{N}_\text{r}$, comprising an $\text{N}_\text{r}|\text{S}|\text{N}|\text{FI}$ structure, see Fig.~\ref{SC1}.
+To collect the spin current we have placed a spin reservoir $\text{N}_\text{r}$, comprising an $\text{N}_\text{r}|\text{S}|\text{N}|\text{FI}$ structure (see Fig.~\ref{SC1}).
+While spin pumping has been considered as a new probe of spin dynamics in a superconducting thin film \cite{Adachi} and tunable pure spin supercurrents \cite{Jeon2}, here we propose to study spin-resolved Andreev resonances by means of spin pumping.